-All rule violations must be filed, including the recording of witnesses, with the Commissaire or Race Director.
+All rule violations must be filed, including the recording of witnesses, with race control, Chief Commissaire or Race Director.

-The Race Director can appoint special 'Flying Marshals' to travel around the course at their own discretion to undisclosed points.
+The Race Director may appoint special 'Flying Marshals' to travel around the course at their own discretion to undisclosed points.
 These 'Flying Marshals' can report rule violations to the Commissaire or Race Director.

-WBDS officials may also report rule violations to the Commissaire or Race Director.
+WBDS officials, race officials & staff eg stage managers / marshals may also report rule violations to the Commissaire or Race Director.

-There is no appeal process for rule decisions following the hosting of the podium.
+All rule decision appeals must be submitted to Race control (Chief commissaire & or race director, WBD or LOC) BEFORE the podium presentation ceremony begins.
+There is no appeal process for rule decisions following the commencement of the podium presentation ceremony.
 All results will stand following this time.